sedaprotocol/seda-example-ops/examples/single-price-feed/README.md

 It takes no arguments for the tally phase.

 The tally phase takes the reveals.
 It then takes the median of each symbol, before ABI encoding the result, as a `uint256[]`, and posting it.
-Again keeping the same order as the symbols passed to the execution arguments.
 This way the result can handily be decoded by an ETH network.
+This also keeps the same order as the symbols passed to the execution arguments.

 For example, if you asked for the `BTC,ETH` your result would be `[median_of_BTC, median_of_ETH]` ABI encoded as a `uint256[]`.